 A few weeks later, Dick hired another technician, named Dionne–born in Trinidad and studied electronics in southern Florida (Tampa, I think).
 At some point, Dionne tried to convince me that he knew logic by saying, “The output of a D flip-flop is what the input was before the clock pulse after the clock pulse.”
 That was good enough for me.
 He became a part-time troubleshooter; he had other primary duties.

 All repairs had service tickets attached, and labor hours had to be specified for every repair, so managers were able to track productivity.
 Apparently, our board repair center's productivity was much higher than the national average.
 We were getting talked about at national manager's meetings.
 I thought that was a good thing.
 I was naive.

 My manager's manager arranged for me to visit other field board repair facilities as well as the repair facility at corporate office in Oregon.
 What I found helped explain why our productivity was much higher.
 Most of the technicians were using only logic probes and just checking for blinking lights.
-Some were also using cans of Freon for reasons that escaped my comprehension.
+Some were also using cans of Freon because, sometimes "chips are heat sensitive".
 I remember joking, “Why not a flame thrower?”